Arjunnaikk/DSA_Webapp/README.md

 The **DSA Web Application** is an interactive, browser-based platform designed to help users understand, visualize, and practice **Data Structures and Algorithms (DSA)**.
 It provides a centralized space for learning core DSA topics through visuals, explanations, and interactive UI modules.
 The application aims to assist both beginners and intermediate learners in improving their problem-solving skills and grasping abstract DSA concepts with greater ease.

-Built using **HTML, CSS, JavaScript, and Bootstrap**, this responsive web app delivers a seamless user experience across devices and browsers.
+Built using **JavaScript, Typescript, Next js, D3 js and Java Spring Boot**, this responsive web app delivers a seamless user experience across devices and browsers.
 Each topic is modularized and supported with intuitive buttons and explanations, making it ideal for self-paced learning.

 ## 🎯 Problem Statement